 Offset your carbon emissions by using the Offset app

 The Offset app lets you offset the carbon dioxide (CO2) emissions from the shipments that you deliver.
 Offset uses industry models to determine the amount of CO2 that is released into the atmosphere for each shipment, and then charges you an amount per shipment to offset those emissions.
-The average cost per shipment is $0.0075 USD, or three-quarters of a cent.
+The average cost per shipment is 0.0075 USD, or three-quarters of a cent.
 Based on that average, if you shipped 100 orders a month, then your cost to offset would be 0.75 USD, or seventy-five cents.

 The cost to offset your emissions is charged to you through your monthly Shopify invoice.
 The funds are used to purchase carbon credits, which offset your emissions through deforestation protection projects.

 Offset is currently funding the Acapa - Bajo Mira y Frontera REDD+ Avoided Unplanned Deforestation project with Pachama.
 This is a Verified Carbon Standard certified project that will be verified by Pachama using their monitoring technology.
 The charges from Offset go towards protecting the existing forest, improving the biomass through better forest management practices, and verifying the progress of the project.